flexera-public/policy_templates/cost/azure/superseded_instances/README.md

 ## Functional Details

 - The policy leverages the Azure API to retrieve all virtual machines and then checks them against our internal database to see if their instance type has been superseded.
-- Optima billing data is pulled for these instances to assess the current cost of the instance as well as grab additional metadata about the instance, such as operating system, needed to calculate savings.
+- Flexera Cloud Cost Optimization (CCO) billing data is pulled for these instances to assess the current cost of the instance as well as grab additional metadata about the instance, such as operating system, needed to calculate savings.
 - The recommendation provided for Superseded Instances is a Change Instance Type action; changing instance type can be performed in an automated manner or after approval.

 ### Policy Savings Details